 Arsenic (As) is one of the most toxic trace element present in soil and water.
 Naturally As occurs in rocks and mineral weathering can contaminate soil and ground water.1 Anthropogenic activities including application of agricultural pesticides, industrial waste and land filling of sewage sludge contribute As to soil and As mineral weathering.
 Mineralization of organic matter and cyclic oxidation-reduction release As in soluble form into the soil immediately after addition.2

-Arsenic forms a variety of inorganic and organic compounds in soils.3 Inorganic As occurs dominantly as pentavalent arsenate and trivalent arsenite.
-Arsenate species is predominant over arsenite and organic As and it may be up to percent of total As content in contaminated soils.4 The inorganic As phases are hundreds time more toxic than organic phases; and among the inorganic As forms arsenites are twenty five to sixty times more toxic than arsenates.5, 6 Therefore, the correct estimation of As form in soil is important for understanding bioavailability of As and its effects on biota.7
+Arsenic forms a variety of inorganic and organic compounds in soils.3 Inorganic As occurs dominantly as pentavalent arsenate (As(V)) and trivalent arsenite (As(III)).
+Arsenate species is predominant over As(III) and organic As and it may be up to percent of total As content in contaminated soils.4 The inorganic As phases are hundreds time more toxic than organic phases; and among the inorganic As forms As(III)s are twenty five to sixty times more toxic than As(V).5, 6 Therefore, the correct estimation of As form in soil is important for understanding bioavailability of As and its effects on biota.7

 Adsorption is probably the initial As adsorption on metal oxides especially iron oxides i.e. goethite, lepidocrocite and less crystalline ferrihydrite.
 A large portion of As becomes adsorbed with metal oxides and only a small portion which remains in soil water.8 Arsenic adsorption process controls the toxicity, fate, mobility and bioavailability of As in soils.
 Soil solution As can be significantly different although the same amount of As is applied to different soils due to its adsorption with soil matrix.
 Therefore understanding of adsorption of As is important for predicting As behavior in the soil environments.9